 \section{Synthetic data experiment}

 We use synthetic data to illustrate our theory and compare several different stochastic optimization algorithms.
-We use L-SVRG, Optimal-LSVRG, and IS-LSVRG to denote L-SVRG + uniform sampling, L-SVRG + oracle optimal sampling, and L-SVRG + sampling from $\mathbf{p}^{IS}$ as IS-LSVRG.
-Similarly, we define SGD, Optimal-SGD, IS-SGD, L-Katyusha, Optimal-LKatyusha, and IS-LKatyusha are defined similarly.
-Besides, AS-LSVRG and AS-LKatyusha are referring to Algorithm~\ref{alg:lsrvg-as} and Algorithm~\ref{alg:lkatyusha-as} with the AdaOSMD sampler (Algorithm~\ref{alg:adap-OMSD-sampler-meta}), respectively, except in Section~\ref{sec:exp-nonconvex}, where we use the OSMD Sampler (Algorithm~\ref{alg:OSMD-sampler}).
+We denote L-SVRG + uniform sampling as L-SVRG, L-SVRG + oracle optimal sampling as Optimal-LSVRG, and L-SVRG + sampling from $\mathbf{p}^{IS}$ as IS-LSVRG.
+Similarly, we define SGD, Optimal-SGD, IS-SGD, L-Katyusha, Optimal-LKatyusha, and IS-LKatyusha.
+Additionally, AS-LSVRG and AS-LKatyusha refer to Algorithm~\ref{alg:lsrvg-as} and Algorithm~\ref{alg:lkatyusha-as} with the AdaOSMD sampler (Algorithm~\ref{alg:adap-OMSD-sampler-meta}), respectively, except in Section~\ref{sec:exp-nonconvex}, where we use the OSMD Sampler (Algorithm~\ref{alg:OSMD-sampler}).

 We set $\rho=1/n$ for all algorithms.
-The algorithm parameters of L-Katyusha with all sampling strategies are set as in Theorem~\ref{thm:as-lkatyusha-strong-cvx}, where $L=\bar{L}$ for Optimal-LKatyusha and IS-LKatyusha, $L=L_{\max}$ for L-SVRG.
-We let $L=0.4L_{\max}+0.6\bar{L}$ for AS-LKatyusha.
-For the parameters of AdaOSMD, we set them as stated in Section~\ref{sec:lsvrg-lkatyusha-as}; when we choose a mini-batch of samples in each iterate, we set them as in~\cite{Zhao2021Adaptivea}.
+The algorithm parameters for L-Katyusha with all sampling strategies are set according to Theorem~\ref{thm:as-lkatyusha-strong-cvx}, where $L=\bar{L}$ for Optimal-LKatyusha and IS-LKatyusha, and $L=L_{\max}$ for L-SVRG.
+For AS-LKatyusha, we set $L=0.4L_{\max}+0.6\bar{L}$.
+As for the parameters of AdaOSMD, they are configured as stated in Section~\ref{sec:lsvrg-lkatyusha-as}; when choosing a mini-batch of samples in each iteration, we set them according to~\cite{Zhao2021Adaptivea}.